 Astrid has many years of experience in the education sector, having previously worked as a Nursery Administrator, an Admin Officer in a specialist school, and over 11 years in a variety of admin roles within a successful boys’ grammar school.

-Chris Sorensen – Project Support Administrator
+Christine Sorensen – Project Support Administrator